razorpay/blade/packages/blade/src/components/Tour/_decisions/decisions.md

 # Tour API Decisions <!-- omit in toc -->

-The spotlight popover component is used to provide context as well as enable users to take certain actions on it.
+The Tour component is used to provide context as well as enable users to take certain actions on it.
 These are used to highlight a new feature or provide a guided tour to a new user.

 <img src="./assets/tour-thumbnail.png" width="380" alt="Tooltip Thumbnail" />